esteinig/netview/TUTORIAL.md

 [1] TRUE
 ```

 Let's now set some options and make the data columns accessible for the graph construction.
 We will specify only the grouping column, since the other two are already named "ID" and "Colour" by default.
+Colour is defined for populations (green: Aru Islands, blue: Bali, purple: West Papua).
 The group will be used later to colour the nodes in the networks with networkD3.
 We also set a title for our k-selection plot:

 ```r
 oysterOptions <- netviewOptions(nodeGroup="Population", selectionTitle="Oyster k-Selection")